Shop RNIB Donate now

 Epithelial basement membrane dystrophy is the most common epithelial dystrophy.
 It doesn't usually run in families.
 However, very rarely, it is passed on in a family by dominant inheritance.

-Most people have no symptoms but about 10 per cent of people who have this dystrophy go on to develop recurrent corneal erosions.
-As well as symptoms of foreign body sensation, recurrent corneal erosions can cause pain, light sensitivity, blurred vision, redness and watering and you may not be able to open the affected eye.
+Most people have no symptoms but about one in 10 people who have this dystrophy go on to develop recurrent corneal erosions.
+Recurrent corneal erosions can cause pain, light sensitivity, blurred vision, redness and watering.
+You may find it difficult to open the affected eye.
+Corneal erosion pain may start suddenly, often when you first wake in the morning and get better later in the day.
 Most people who have these symptoms are over 30 years of age.

 Erosions occur because this dystrophy changes the “basement” or anchoring layer of the epithelium, which can cause small areas of the epithelium of the cornea to become detached.
 When an optometrist (optician) or ophthalmologist (hospital eye doctor) examines your cornea these erosions can look like areas of land on a map, dots or fingerprints.
 This is why this dystrophy is also known as map dot fingerprint dystrophy.

-Antibiotic eye drops can be added during acute flare-ups to help prevent infection as well as lubricating eye drops, gels, or ointments to make your eyes feel more comfortable and prevent the inside of your eyelids sticking to or damaging the epithelium.
+• Lubricating eye drops, gels, or ointments are given to make your eyes feel more comfortable.
+They can also prevent the inside of your eyelids sticking to or damaging the epithelium.

-Typically, corneal erosions can flare up from time to time and settle again without causing any long-term problems with your sight.
-If you have very frequent severe erosions, other treatments may be needed to allow your cornea to heal, such as specialised "bandage" contact lenses which are worn long term to keep the eye comfortable, or "debridement" (where loose tissue is removed from the surface of your cornea).
+• 'Debridement', where loose tissue is removed from the surface of your cornea.
 Debridement can be carried out manually, using blunt instruments or be automated, using lasers (excimer) to remove damaged tissue.
 Debridement can provide improvement in clarity of vision as well as comfort of the eye in some people.

-Most people with this type of corneal dystrophy do not have sight problems and everyday activities such as driving, or reading are not typically affected in the long term.
+Most people with this type of corneal dystrophy do not have sight problems.
+Everyday activities such as driving, or reading are not typically affected in the long term.
 It is very rare for someone with an epithelial basement membrane dystrophy to need a corneal transplant.

 Meesman’s dystrophy

-This is a very rare corneal dystrophy and is passed on in a family by dominant inheritance.
+Meesman’s dystrophy is a very rare corneal dystrophy and is passed on in a family by dominant inheritance.
+Meesman’s dystrophy usually affects both eyes.
 This condition causes tiny round pockets of fluid, known as microcysts to form in the epithelial layer of your cornea.
-These develop early in life, sometimes within the first year and can increase in number over time.
-Meesman’s dystrophy usually affects both eyes.
+These develop early in life, sometimes within the first year.
+The microcysts can increase in number over time.

-The microcysts do not normally cause any symptoms until late adolescence or adulthood, when they can start to break open (rupture) on the surface of the cornea and cause discomfort.
+The microcysts do not normally cause any symptoms until late adolescence or adulthood.
+At this stage the microcysts can start to break open (rupture) on the surface of the cornea.
+This can cause discomfort.
 These changes may make you light sensitive, cause your eyes to water and feel like you have something in your eye.
 Some people may experience temporary episodes of blurred vision.
-This dystrophy may also make it difficult to wear contact lenses.
+You may also find it difficult to wear contact lenses.

-Meesman’s dystrophy is usually treated with eye drops to lubricate the front of the eye to help reduce symptoms and make your eyes more comfortable.
-Although people can have temporary flare-ups when microcysts rupture, Meesman’s dystrophy does not worsen over time so other treatments are not normally required.
+Meesman’s dystrophy is usually treated with eye drops to lubricate the front of the eye.
+The lubricating drops help reduce symptoms and make your eyes more comfortable.
+Although people can have temporary flare-ups when microcysts rupture, Meesman’s dystrophy does not worsen over time.
+Other treatments are not normally required.

 Stromal dystrophies